How to Manage Tasks Without Losing Focus (7 Steps + Tools)

 The next step in managing tasks is to review your list and see where it can be simplified.
 Divide large project tasks into smaller, easier-to-manage parts to make things easier for yourself.

-For example, if you're writing a comprehensive research paper, you could break it down into smaller subtasks, such as:
+For example, if you're writing a long research paper, you could break it down into smaller subtasks, such as:

 The main objective becomes easier to manage and less intimidating when divided into separate milestones.
 Additionally, since you can focus on one task at a time, you know you’re giving each part the attention it needs.